nigeltao/qoir/README.md

 cjxl reference encoder produced `Error: Decoding failed (rnge) during j40_next_frame`.

-(3) means that the Wuffs decoder is a single file C library but there is no PNG/Wuffs encoder.
+(3) means that Wuffs' standard library has a PNG decoder but not a PNG encoder.
 The "compression ratio" numbers simply take the benchmark suite PNG images "as is" without re-encoding.

 ### Lossy Benchmarks